Co-determination & naturalisation

 - the child of a Swiss citizen

-- a person under the age of 25 from a foreign family living in 3.
-Generation living in Switzerland
+- a person under the age of 25 from a foreign family who is in 3. generation lives in Switzerland

 - a minor stateless child

-- a person who has lost his or her Swiss citizenship (e.g. by marrying a foreign person)
+- a person who has lost their Swiss citizenship (e.g. by marrying a foreign person)

 When can an application be submitted?